MJinnocent

 “Yeah, it’s a no-loser for us.”

-Ultimately, if the photographs had matched the description, it is highly likely Michael would have been arrested and charged.
-He was never charged with anything in relation to the Jordan Chandler allegations.
+Ultimately, had the photographs matched Jordan’s description, it is highly likely that Michael would have been arrested and charged; however, he was never charged in connection with the allegations made by Jordan.

 What about the Neverland staff that allegedly witnessed abuse?

-In November 1993, five former bodyguards of the Jackson family file a civil lawsuit against Michael claiming $10 million for being fired because they “knew too much” about Michael’s relationship with young boys.
-In fact, the bodyguards who made these claims on the TV show Hard Copy never worked for Michael and documents later revealed that they had negotiated a fee of $100,000 for appearing on the show.
-Furthermore, they never reported any inappropriate behaviour to the police and, in depositions given to investigators, they admitted they had never seen anything inappropriate.
-Their case was thrown out of court in 1995.
+In November 1993, five former bodyguards of the Jackson family filed a civil lawsuit against Michael, claiming $10 million for wrongful termination on the grounds that they “knew too much” about Michael’s relationships with young boys.
+In fact, these bodyguards, who made their claims on the TV show Hard Copy, never actually worked for Michael, and documents later revealed they had negotiated a fee of $100,000 for their television appearance.
+Moreover, they did not report any inappropriate behaviour to the police and, in subsequent depositions, they admitted that they had never observed any improper conduct.
+Their case was dismissed in court in 1995.

-Five Neverland employees (known as the “Neverland 5”) sued Michael in the 1990s for wrongful termination, seeking $16 million in compensation.
-The five claimed that they had witnessed inappropriate behaviour by Michael.
-None of these people ever reported this inappropriate behaviour to the authorities at the time these acts allegedly occurred.
+Separately, five Neverland employees (known as the “Neverland 5”) sued Michael in the 1990s for wrongful termination, seeking $16 million in compensation.
+These employees claimed to have witnessed inappropriate behaviour by Michael; however, not one of these former employees reported such alleged improprieties to authorities at the time the events allegedly occurred.

-One of the five, former maid Adrian McManus, claimed to have witnessed Michael behaving inappropriately with Jordan Chandler, Brett Barnes and Macauley Culkin (both Brett and Macauley have consistently maintained to this date that Michael never behaved inappropriately with them or harmed them in any way and even testified in his defence in 2005).
-However, in December 1993, Mcmanus testified under oath that she never observed any inappropriate behaviour or any form of sexual behaviour by Jackson towards Jordan Chandler or any other child.
-She even said she trusted Jackson so much that she would have no problem with leaving her son alone with him.
-During Jackson’s trial in 2005, she changed her story again and claimed she lied whilst under oath in 1993.
+One such employee, former maid Adrian McManus, claimed to have witnesses Michael behaving inappropriately with Jordan Chandler, Brett Barnes, and Macauley Culkin.
+Notably, Brett Barnes and Macauley Culkin have consistently maintained (to this date) that Michael never behaved inappropriately toward them and even testified in Michael’s defence in 2005.
+In a dramatic departure from her original story, McManus testified under oath in December 1993 that she had not observed any inappropriate or sexual behaviour by Michael towards any child, adding that she trusted him enough to leave her son alone with him.
+During Michael’s 2005 trial, however, she changed her story again and claimed that she had lied under oath in 1993.

-Another two of the five, Ralph Chacon and Kassim Abdool first made allegations against Michael during the grand jury proceedings in February/March 1994.
-However, in January 1994, Abdool had signed a statement stating that he had never seen Michael touch a child in a sexually inappropriate manner.
-During his deposition, Chacon asked the Detective to help him with money and a gun permit, both of which were provided.
-It was also revealed that in 1994, Chacon was in severe financial difficulties for several reasons: he owed money on a lost lawsuit, owned money in child support and owed money on missed rent payments.
+Another two of the Neverland 5, Ralph Chacon and Kassim Abdool, initially made allegations against Michael during grand jury proceedings in Spring 1994.
+However, in January 1994, Abdool had signed a statement confirming that he had never witnessed Michael touch a child in a sexually inappropriate manner.
+When Chacon was deposed, he asked the detective to provide him with money to relocate his wife and a gun permit, both of which were provided, and it was revealed that Chacon was in severe financial difficulties at the time: he owed money on a lost lawsuit, owed money in child support and owed money on missed rent payments.

-The Neverland 5 lost their lawsuit (Chacon and McManus were even found guilty of stealing from Michael).
-During their case, the Neverland 5 and their attorney were sanctioned $66,000 for lying during their depositions and on the stand and for discovery violations.
-Judge Zel Canter, who presided over the civil trial, left the bench after stating he was disgusted.
-The jury rejected the wrongful termination lawsuit against Michael and ordered the Neverland 5 to pay him damages.
-The court also imposed attorney’s fees and costs of $1.4 million against the five.
-As of the time of their testimony in 2005 none of them had paid the damages to Michael.
-It is also worth noting that prior to their lawsuit, these five employees had also sold stories to tabloids.
+Ultimately, the Neverland 5 lost their lawsuit; Chacon and McManus were even found guilty of stealing from Michael.
+The Neverland 5 and their attorney were sanctioned $66,000 for perjury during depositions and on the stand and for discovery violations (including hiding evidence).
+Judge Zel Canter, presiding over the civil trial, expressed profound disapproval, and the jury rejected the wrongful termination claims, also ordering the Neverland 5 to pay Michael damages, along with attorney’s fees and costs amounting to $1.4 million.
+As of their 2005 testimony, none of these employees had repaid Michael, and it is worth noting that prior to the lawsuit, they had also sold their stories to tabloids.

-Phillip LeMarque and his wife Stella Marcroft who worked at Neverland for approximately 10 months in 1991 also claimed to have witnessed inappropriate behaviour, including seeing Michael put his hand into Macauley Culkin’s pants (Macauley denied this during his 2005 testimony in defence of Michael).
+Additionally, in another instance, former Neverland staff members Phillip LeMarque and his wife, Stella Marcroft, who worked at Neverland for approximately 10 months in 1991, claimed to have witnessed inappropriate behaviour by Michael, including an incident where Michael was alleged to have put his hand into Macauley Culkin’s pants.
+Macauley Culkin denied this allegation during his 2005 testimony.
 Neither went to the authorities but, instead, sought to sell their story to the tabloids.
 They were offered $100,000 but tried to negotiate for $500,000.
 The LeMarques were also in financial difficulty; the restaurant they opened after they had left Neverland went bankrupt and they were in significant debt.
 Later they went into the adult industry.

 Why did Michael “pay off” the Chandlers and settle if he was innocent?